liyanghua/em4gmm/README.md

            model: model used to classify the features
            world: optional world model to uniform data

+The standard process is to train a model for each class, and then classify at the class with highest probability.

 License
 -------
      Expectation Maximization for Gaussian Mixture Models.
-     Copyright (C) 2012-2013 Juan Daniel Valor Miro This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+     Copyright (C) 2012-2013 Juan Daniel Valor Miro

+     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

      This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.